dex-nonix/4Real/MASTER/REQUIRED/BACKEND/api_llm_service.md

 ### Model Selection
 - Use `AIModelMapping` to select model parameters for `purpose='chat'`, optionally by `persona_id`.
-- Fallback to a default provider/model if no persona-specific mapping exists.
+- Fallback to a default provider/model if no mapping exists (placeholder used until provider hookup).

 ---